MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 1. Save search results in a variable to reuse across the control

     * Select **textCode** control

     * In the properties pane, select the **Advanced** tab and select **OnChange** property

     * Enter the following expression `Set(Visit, LookUp(Visits, Code = textCode.Text))`
-        > It is the same expression as above, except this time we save results in a global variable.
+    > This will save the visit in a global variable when a user searches in the textCode searchbox.
 That allows us to use the variable *Visit* throughout the app without the need to re-enter the entire lookup expression.

-2. Add buttons for checking in and checking out
+2. Add Check In Button

    * Select **Insert** tab